PySCeS/pysces-documentation/source/inputfile_doc.rst

   s4@Cell = 2.0

-Fixed species are defined in a similar way and although they technically parameters, they should be given a location in compartmental models:  ::
+Fixed species are defined in a similar way and although they are technically parameters, they should be given a location in compartmental models:  ::

  # InitExt